-Ride Like a Pro
+Ride Like A Pro

-We promote advanced learning in a challenging yet safe environment
+in a challenging yet safe environment

 "The Ride Like a Pro Class is focused on teaching the average rider the three Motor Officer techniques motor-cops have been trained in for more than 60 years."